Appendix C: Derivable Traits

 An example of when

-is required is in storing keys in aHashMap<K, V>
+Hashis required is in storing keys in aHashMap<K, V>to store data efficiently.

 Deriving